 Can You Dry Whites And Colors Together?

 Whether you’re into fast fashion or not, you have a bunch of clothes that need drying.
-Everyone has their preferences for doing this, whether it be hanging them up on a clothesline or using an electric dryer.
+Everyone has their preferences for doing this, whether hanging them up on a clothesline or using an electric dryer.
 But what about separating your clothes by color?

 So, have you ever stopped to consider the color of your clothes before drying them?
 I mean, have you thought about it?